»Security and networking

-By the end of this guide, you will be able to configure gossip encryption on a your Consul datacenter.
+By the end of this tutorial, you will be able to configure gossip encryption on a your Consul datacenter.
 Gossip communication between all agents in the datacenter can be secured with a symmetric key.

 »Securing Agent Communication with TLS Encryption

-By the end of the this guide, you will know how to generate certificates for your datacenter.
-This guide will cover how to create a Certificate Authority (CA), and how to generate server certificates and client certificates.
+By the end of the this tutorial, you will know how to generate certificates for your datacenter.
+This tutorial will cover how to create a Certificate Authority (CA), and how to generate server certificates and client certificates.
 Encrypting both incoming and outgoing communication is crucial for securing your datacenter.

 »Securing Consul with ACLs

-By the end of this guide, you will be able to discover the minimum privileges required for any datacenter operation.
+By the end of this tutorial, you will be able to discover the minimum privileges required for any datacenter operation.